Glossary

 Step 4: Query Processing

-To search the index, convert the user’s query into an embedding and find the nearest neighbors in the index.
+Convert the user’s query into an embedding and find the nearest neighbors.

 query = "How do I change my account password?"